 Table Of Contents

-Being a nation of islands stretching over a large range of latitudes as well as extremely mountainous Japan is home to hundreds of micro-climates from the tropics of Okinawa, to the Snowy mountains of the Alps and Hokkaido and everything in between.
+Japan is a truly magical land with beautiful but severe seasons.
+A mountainous nation of islands stretching over a large range of latitudes, Japan is home to hundreds of micro-climates from the tropics of Okinawa, to the snowy mountains of the Alps and Hokkaido and everything in between.

 The Four Seasons 四季

 Interestingly, the Japanese believe the year begins with the spring.
-And with that, all calendar years such as for business or school begin on April 1st.
-It kinda makes sense right?
-I mean, spring is when everything begins to grow again.
-Cool huh?
+Therefore, all calendar years for business or school begin on April 1st.

-Where in most of Europe and North America the wettest and cloudiest time of year is the winter, in Japan the wettest cloudiest time of year is actually the peak of summer, in the months of mid June through mid September.
+Most of Europe and North America experiences the wettest and cloudiest time of year in the winter.
+But in Japan the wettest cloudiest time of year is actually the peak of summer, in the months of mid June through mid September.

-This is not to say there is not snow in Japan in the winter, but more that save for the ski areas, much of Japan has a largely cold, dry, and sunny winter season.
+This is not to say there is any lack of snow in Japan in the winter, but this tends to be in the Alps, where there are plenty of ski resorts.
+In fact, much of Japan has a largely cold, dry, and sunny winter season.

 Spring in Japan 春 | Warm Air, Cherry Blossoms, and Flower Parks